-- assets for which you used the prime cost method to work out any deductions for decline in value for a previous income year - horticultural plants - assets you used predominately to produce assessable income that is not income from carrying on a business - assets for which you deduct amounts under the simplified depreciation rules; see Small business entities on page 35 - assets that cost \$300 or less for which you can claim an immediate deduction; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9 - assets that you either use, or have used, in carrying on research and development activities for which you are entitled to a tax offset for a deduction in their decline in value, and your entitlement to that tax offset is worked out under Division 355 of the Income Tax Assessment Act 1997 - portable electronic devices1, computer software, protective clothing, briefcases and tools of trade, if the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and the provision, payment or reimbursement was exempt from fringe benefits tax.
+- assets for which you used the prime cost method to work out any deductions for decline in value for a previous income year - horticultural plants - assets for which you deduct amounts under the simplified depreciation rules; see Small business entities on page 35 - assets that cost \$300 or less for which you can claim an immediate deduction; see Immediate deduction for certain non-business depreciating assets (costing \$300 or less) on page 9 - assets that you either use, or have used, in carrying on research and development activities for which you are entitled to a tax offset for a deduction in their decline in value, and your entitlement to that tax offset is worked out under Division 355 of the Income Tax Assessment Act 1997 - portable electronic devices, computer software, protective clothing, briefcases and tools of trade, if the item was provided to you by your employer, or some or all of the cost of the item was paid for or reimbursed by your employer, and the provision, payment or reimbursement was exempt from fringe benefits tax.

 From 1 July 2017, special rules apply to certain second-hand depreciating assets in residential rental premises.
-For information on how the rules for low-value pools apply to these assets, see Rental properties 2018.
+For information on how the rules for low-value pools apply to these assets, see Rental properties 2019.